Two specialists talk about enhancing patient care through holistic approaches

 Michelle Smith, director of Geisinger’s House of Care, uses a variety of these approaches with visitors to bring relief and a sense of calm.
 “The House of Care is a low-cost lodging option right on the campus of Geisinger Medical Center,” she explains.
 “Guests who are undergoing extensive treatments sometimes stay for a few weeks along with their family members.
 We do everything we can to make everyone’s time here as comfortable as possible.”

-With a Master of Science from the Maryland University of Integrative Health, Ms. Smith is certified in both yoga and sound therapy as well as Reiki, and often uses a combination of approaches with the people she cares for.
+With a Master of Science from the Maryland University of Integrative Health, Ms. Smith is certified in both yoga and sound therapy, and often uses a combination of approaches with the people she cares for.
 “Whichever approach I choose, the end goal is the same: helping to get my client in a relaxed and peaceful state,” she says.

 Yoga therapy is not just a yoga class, the way many might imagine it.
 Ms. Smith works one-on-one with her client.
 Physical poses and stretches may be involved, but much of her approach involves breathing and mindfulness.
 “Basically, I’m teaching people to shift awareness,” she explains.
 “Many of the people I work with are struggling with pain, anxiety or sleep issues.
 I teach them to put space between themselves and whatever triggers they’ve been focusing on — to notice their bodies and learn how to shift their thoughts.”

 For sound therapy sessions, clients lie on a massage table.
 Ms. Smith moves around the room, playing a variety of Tibetan singing bowls with different tonalities.
 “Vibrations from the bowls can actually go deeper than hands-on massage,” she says.
 “Many people experience a sense of softening or floating.
 And for those with bone cancer, the vibrations can relieve some of the pain.”